patrickcoombe/checkarecord/README.md

 Bulk check A record on a domain from a plain text file.
 Also including check NS from txt file.

+format:

+example.com
+example.org
+example.net

+(separated by break)

-domains should be in "example.com" format -  http:// https:// etc are untested
+ http:// https:// etc are untested but should work